Did you know?

 Halisaurus arambourgi is the most completely known species of the genus

-At the same time, this renowned prehistoric marine reptile had a row of sharp teeth.
+This renowned prehistoric marine reptile also had a row of sharp teeth.
 It used them to capture and eat its prey.
 Notably, the teeth were shaped like cones and curved backward, making it easier for the halisaurus to hold onto its slippery prey.

 Habitat